steve-crouch/course-material.old/software_project_management/continuous_integration/github_actions.md

 6. The `run` field specifies the command to run.
 Here, it's just echoing "Hello, world!" to the console.

 If you now navigate to the *Actions* tab on your GitHub repository, you should see that this workflow has run and succeeded.
+You can explore the run of this job by selecting `Basic workflow` in the list, then `basic-job` on the sidebar.
+You can then drill down into each of the steps of the job and see the output at each of its stages.

 In this case it was run because we just pushed a change.
 We can also trigger this workflow by opening a pull request, or by navigating navigating to the workflow via the *Actions* tab and then selecting the *Run Workflow" dropdown (this is the `workflow_dispatch` trigger).